jmccormac01/RaspberryPi/README.md

 ## Motivation

-Setting up many Raspberry Pis by hand takes a long time.
-The goal is to speed this up.
+Setting up a Raspberry Pi is fun, but not trival for everyone.
+These scripts are meant as a quick introduction to some things I found interesting when setting up and playing with the boards.

 ## Installation